Zettelkasten-Method/zettelkasten.de/content/posts/2023/06/building-a-second-brain-and-zettelkasten/index.md

 Not only do I have many such research projects.
 They also span disciplines and years.
 When I do a [research day](https://zettelkasten.de/posts/practical-integration-deep-work/), I may well combine the results of 5 or 6 such research projects.
 This means that within hours I have to access knowledge that I have built up over a span of 10--15 years.
 If the knowledge were spread over folders in my second brain and I was forced to re-collect such amounts of knowledge, my work would not be possible.
 I would be too slow.
 If I have an idea, it must be realizable *at this moment*.
 I can only do that with my Zettelkasten, but not with the PARA system.

-Forte recommends relying on system-wide search.[158ff][#forte2022] But my experience with the Zettelkasten Method has shown me that as the size of the Zettelkasten increases, the search function becomes less reliable and more cumbersome to use.
+Forte recommends relying on system-wide search.[^forte-46]  But my experience with the Zettelkasten Method has shown me that as the size of the Zettelkasten increases, the search function becomes less reliable and more cumbersome to use.
 I'm already at the point where the search function has lost much of its usefulness.
 My Zettelkasten is simply too complex for the search to provide reliable access.

+[^forte-46]: Forte 2022, 158ff

 This problem is by no means only relevant for people like me.
 It results from the relationship between knowledge and the user.
 The problem described above always arises when one works at the limits of one's own cognitive capacities.
 It is only a matter of time before one reaches this limit when using a system for a lifetime.
 For some, this point arrives after a few years and for others after 10 years.
 But one thing is certain: It will arrive.